scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and for dinner.
 Hm hm good

+### Day 154

+Soylent for lunch, was going to have it for dinner but then I was supposed to go play trivia with people so I had a quick hot pocket instead, but then because the trivia place was so full we didn't end up actually playing and whatnot, so I came home and wasn't hungry enough for a full meal of soylent, so I just had another hot pocket.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/